-Any officer or board in charge of a department may sell, with the approval of the Board of Selectmen, any personal property or material in custody of, and belonging to, such department not required for its use, pursuant to Massachusetts General Laws, Chapter 30B, as amended.
-All such property of the Town of a value not governed by state statute shall be posted on the Town Clerk's bulletin board for a period of two weeks and sold, with the approval of the Board of Selectmen.
+Any officer or board in charge of a department may sell, with the approval of the Select Board, any personal property or material in custody of, and belonging to, such department not required for its use, pursuant to Massachusetts General Laws, Chapter 30B, as amended.
+All such property of the Town of a value not governed by state statute shall be posted on the Town Clerk's bulletin board for a period of two weeks and sold, with the approval of the Select Board.

+'''

 (Amended on May 3, 1993), (Approved by the Attorney General, July 16, 1993) (Amended on May 3, 1999), (Approved by the Attorney General, August 5, 1999)

+'''